gracig/adventofcode/2023/1/rust/Readme.md

 The second was solved by creating a state machine that started on every char.
 That way we could keep track of all possible instances of number in digital or string form, even if they overlap.

-I think that would be faster if we just use a regex, But build the state machine is much more cool.
+I think that would be faster if we just use a regex, But building the state machine is much more cooler.